 This work and its resultant datasets have implications for future avenues of investigation of snow-climate interactions.
-Snow has a clear influence on ground temperatures and permafrost (Bartlett et al. 2005; Zhang 2005) that can be better quantified with the SnowModel dataset.
-Given the importance of snow and cryospheric processes on ecosystem structure and function (Chapin et al. 2005; Clein et al. 2007; Euskirchen et al. 2007; Post et al. 2009), this snowproperties dataset represents another leap forward toward a more explicit understanding of links among snow, landscapes, and climate change.
-For example, snow distribution patterns and snowfree duration may well be associated with observed changes in tundra normalized difference vegetation index (NDVI) or phenology (Bunn and Goetz 2006; Verbyla 2008; Bhatt et al. 2010; de Beurs and Henebry 2010).
-In addition, it is likely that soil temperatures and microbial processes are also changing in light of the altered Arctic snow regime.
+Snow has a clear influence on land surface hydrology, ground temperatures, and permafrost (Bartlett et al. 2005; Zhang 2005; Lawrence and Slater 2010), that can be better quantified with the SnowModel dataset.
+Given the importance of snow and cryospheric processes on ecosystem structure and function (Chapin et al. 2005; Clein et al. 2007; Euskirchen et al. 2007; Post et al. 2009), this snow-properties dataset represents another leap forward toward a more explicit understanding of links among snow, landscapes, and a changing climate.
+For example, snow distribution patterns and snow-free duration may well be associated with observed changes in tundra normalized difference vegetation index (NDVI) or phenology (Bunn and Goetz 2006; Verbyla 2008; Bhatt et al. 2010; de Beurs and Henebry 2010).
+In addition, it is likely that soil temperatures and microbial processes are also changing in light of the altered Arctic snow regime (e.g., Sturm et al. 2001, 2005; Liston et al. 2002).

-With a duration averaging 215 days per year, the pan-Arctic snow cover influences numerous climate-related interactions among the atmosphere, hydrosphere, biosphere, and other aspects of the cryosphere.
-Our current understanding and model-based representations of these interactions still suffer weaknesses associated with spatial resolution, lack of interactive physics and dynamics, inadequate observational datasets, and incomplete insight into the critical linkages and feedbacks among key processes.
+With a duration averaging 219 ± 50 days yr-1, the pan-Arctic snow cover influences numerous climate-related interactions among the atmosphere, hydrosphere, biosphere, and other aspects of the cryosphere.
+Our current understanding and remote sensing and model-based representations of these interactions still suffer weaknesses associated with spatial resolution, lack of interactive physics and dynamics, inadequate observational datasets, and incomplete insight into the critical linkages and feedbacks among key processes.
 Future research efforts will fill these gaps and improve our understanding of the role snow plays throughout the Arctic.
-This model simulation and its associated analyses contributes to the next generation of Arctic-system understanding where high resolution datasets and information will play a key role.
+This model simulation and its associated analyses contribute to the next generation of Arctic-system understanding, where high-resolution datasets and information play a key role.

 Acknowledgments.
-This work was supported by NSF Grant 0629279 and 0632133 and NASA Grant NNX08AI03G.
-The authors would like to thank Matthew Sturm for his insightful contributions to the direction of this research, and Skip Walker and Jed Kaplan for their land cover mapping discussions and advice.
-We would also like to thank the NASA Goddard Earth Sciences (GES) Data and Information Services Center (DISC) and Global Modeling and Assimilation Office (GMAO) for providing the MERRA datasets.
+This work was supported by NSF Grants 0629279 and 0632133 and NASA Grant NNX08AI03G.
+The authors thank Matthew Sturm for his insightful contributions to the direction of this research, and Skip Walker and Jed Kaplan for their landcover mapping discussions and advice.
+Andy Bunn, Matt Callihan, Kelly Elder, Sebastian Mernild, David Robinson, Drew Slater, John Strack, Sveta Stuefer, Matthew Sturm, Amy Tidwell, and two anonymous reviewers provided helpful comments on the manuscript.
+We would also like to thank the NASA Goddard Earth Sciences (GES) Data and Information Services Center (DISC) and Global Modeling and Assimilation Office (GMAO) for providing the MERRA datasets, NSIDC for providing the EASE-Grid weekly snow-cover extent and monthly SWE data, and NASA for providing the USAF/ETAC snow depth climatology data.